 - 65. The property owner(s) shall comply with the following requirements for emergency access, prior to the issuance of any building permits for the Office Park: - a.
 All on-site and off-site access improvements at the Wellness Center and the Office Park shall be subject to the approval of the Sheriff's Office of Emergency Services, Coastside County Fire Protection District, and the Department of Public Works, to ensure that on- and off-site traffic improvements do not negatively impact site access or public road access during an emergency and are adequate for the purpose of emergency evacuation.
-The property owner(s) shall provide design specifications, including plans and elevations of improvements, to the reviewing agencies, prior to the issuance of any building permit for building construction. - Emergency service agencies shall possess all key(s) and code(s) necessary to open any devises that prohibit adequate access during an emergency.
-Also, key(s) and code(s) shall be maintained with a manager on-site at all times.

-- 66. The property owner(s) shall install a 10-foot wide Class 1 trail along Airport Street, subject to review and approval by the Department of Public Works (DPW) and the issuance of an encroachment permit by DPW.
+The property owner(s) shall provide design specifications, including plans and elevations of improvements, to the reviewing agencies, prior to the issuance of any building permit for building construction. - b.
+Emergency service agencies shall possess all key(s) and code(s) necessary to open any devises that prohibit adequate access during an emergency.
+Also, key(s) and code(s) shall be maintained with a manager on-site at all times. - 66.
+The property owner(s) shall install a 10-foot wide contribute to the provision of a Class I or Class II bike path trail along the entire length of Airport Street by providing payment to the County for the cost of constructing the segment of the trail along the entire length of the north and south parcels.
+Said payment shall be submitted to the County, in a form satisfactory to the Community Development Director, within 30 days from the date on which the County has secured all necessary approvals required for trail construction. subject to review and approval by the Department of Public Works (DPW) and the issuance of an encroachment permit by DPW.
 The trail must be completed in a finished manner, to the satisfaction of the Department of Public Works, County Parks, and the Community Development Director.
 The property owner(s) shall coordinate with County Parks regarding the location of the trail along Airport Street. - 67.
-Prior to occupancy of any Wellness Center building At the time of the construction of the Class 1 trail, the property owner(s) shall construct the approved road adjustment and install k-rails or other Department of Public Works approved safety barrier within the Airport Street right-of-way (northbound only) over the drainage channel.
+At the time of the construction of the Class 1-on-site pedestrian trail, which must be completed prior to occupancy of any project buildings per Condition No. 5.o.4, the property owner(s) shall construct the pedestrian crossing over the drainage separating the north and south parcels, as approved by the Community Development Director and the Department of Public Works.
+If CDFW or USACE permit(s) are required to construct this crossing, the County shall be responsible for securing such permit(s), and any delay in obtaining such permits shall not prevent occupancy of project buildings. road adjustment and install k-rails or other Department of Public Works approved safety barrier within the Airport Street right-of-way (northbound only) over the drainage channel.
 The area protected by the barrier shall accommodate pedestrian and bicycle access.
 The design of roadway improvements shall be subject to review and approval by the Department of Public Works and the Department of Parks prior to installation.
 An encroachment permit is required for all work within the County public right-of-way.